 Research Overview

-The Boyer 2030 Commission has stated that higher education requires both excellence and equity for developing learners’ world readiness.
-The report states, “excellence without equity (privilege reproducing privilege) is not true excellence, and equity (mere access) without excellence is unfulfilled promise” (p.
-3).
-To fulfill this initiative, the Wu Research Group endeavors to investigate, theorize, and develop teaching practices that maximize both chemistry conceptual understanding and equity.
-We are interested in identifying the social capital that both educators and learners bring to the classroom context.
-We seek to understand how to facilitate epistemologies that involve socio-scientific sensemaking so that chemistry knowledge can be connected to the multilayered fabric of everyday life.
+The Wu Research Group endeavors to investigate, theorize, and develop teaching practices that maximize both chemistry conceptual understanding and research practices.
+We are interested in identifying both cognitive and social assets that educators and learners bring into the classroom context.
+We seek to understand how to facilitate cutting-edge epistemologies so that chemistry knowledge can be connected to the multilayered fabric of everyday life.
 We also aim to adjust and reform both curricular and professional design principles so that students, graduate teaching assistants, and instructional chemistry stakeholders can all benefit.
-Our research effort will primarily be qualitative, leveraging video research principles and ethnography.
-We will incorporate more cutting-edge educational philosophies and ascertain ways of importing them into chemistry education research to improve the novelty and relevance of our work.
+Our research effort will primarily be qualitative, leveraging video research principles, interviews, and ethnography.
+We will use educational philosophies and ascertain ways of importing them into chemistry education research to improve the novelty and relevance of our work.

 Publications